NOVEMBER/DECEMBER 2021 FEATURED ARTICLE

-October thru December are three of those “magical months” during the year in which to fish and duck hunt.
-They are my personal favorites for getting on the water for a really nice day!
-When October arrives here in the Coastal Bend, our water and air temperatures have normally cooled-down considerably (compared to summertime highs), and the ducks start filtering into the coastal marshes.
-We start to lose the seemingly endless supply of bait fish in the bays, and a lot less “fishing pressure” at the docks and on the water due to weekend “fishing warriors”.
-Because of hunting season’s opening in October – across the nation, no matter what kind of bait you prefer to fish with, the bait of choice will usually produce a fish on the end of your fishing line.
-The combination of all this, sets the stage, so let’s go into a little more detail about the fish, how to catch them, and where to find them during these magical months!
+October and November are two of those magical months during the year in which to fish and duck hunt, and are my favorites in which to get out on the water for a really nice day.
+When October arrives here in the coastal bend, our water and air temperatures have normally cooled down considerably compared to summertime highs, and the ducks start filtering into the coastal marshes.
+We start to lose the seemingly endless supply of baitfish in the bays, and a lot of the fishing pressure due to weekend warriors because of hunting seasons opening up across the nation.
+No matter what kind of bait you prefer to fish with, the bait of choice will usually produce a fish on the end of your fishing line.
+With all of this setting the stage, let’s go into a little more detail about the fish, how to catch them, and where to find them during this magical month.

-Redfish are pretty much a given during October and November.
-They will be mainly on the shorelines and on the flats which have a lot of grass and sand pockets.
+Redfish are pretty much a given during October.
+Redfish will be mainly on the shorelines and on the flats which have a lot of grass and sand pockets.
 One of the best ways to find redfish is to look for a lot of large mullet leaping out of the water.
 Also try fishing the windward shorelines and wind swept points in approximately 1 to 2 feet of water.
-Some of my favorite places to find redfish during this time of year too is at or near the mouths of the many creeks leading into our back lakes on a falling tide.
-As for the bait of choice, the months of October and November – make it so easy!
-With the falling water temps, a lot of the little “bait robbers” & “tail biters” will start to leave our bays during October and into early to mid November too.
-All natural baits will work for redfish during these months (e.g. croaker, piggy perch, finger mullet, mud minnows, shrimp, and cracked blue crab.)
+Some of my favorite places to find redfish during this time of year too is the mouths of the many creeks leading into our back lakes on a falling tide.
+As for the bait of choice, it gets no easier than in the month of October.
+With the falling water temps, a lot of the little “bait robbers” & “tail biters” will start to leave our bays during October.
+All natural baits will work for redfish during October such as croaker, piggy perch, finger mullet, mud minnows, shrimp, and cracked blue crab.
 As for the artificial side and wade fishing, stick with the 3″ and 4″ soft plastics with a paddle tail for vibration and gold spoons.

-If you haven’t tried October saltwater fishing, or a November duck hunt, it is time to do so.
+If you have never tried October saltwater fishing, or a November duck hunt, it is time to do so.
 It is truly a great time of year to be out on the water, and also a time for “anything goes”.
-I would be willing to bet that you will have a memorable experience with what October, November, and December bring!
-It’s a time of bounty for both fish and ducks and with the holidays, a bounty of family, friends and the great outdoors for all!!
+I would be willing to bet that you will have a memorable experience with what October And November has to offer in the salt.

-Only hire a USCG Licensed/TPWD Certified Fishing/Charter Boat Captains!
+Only hire a USCG Licensed/TPWD Certified Fishing/Charter Boat Captain!